cjporteo/ACTSC445-QERM-projects/README.md

 Various RM analysis techniques were conducted in R on real world stock data downloaded from [Yahoo Finance](https://ca.finance.yahoo.com/).
 Each project is accompanied with a PowerPoint file to describe code output, visualizations, and conclusions.

-These R scripts are flexible concerning new stock data; the included *.csv* files can be replaced with other data and the code will function with minimal revision.
+These R scripts are flexible concerning new stock data; the included *.csv* files can be replaced with other data and the code will function after minimal revision.

 Snippets from the full analysis are included here.